jbiason/FoamParser/format.md

 ### 4.2.12 Regular expressions

 When running an application, data is initialised by looking up keywords from dictionaries.
-The user can either provide an entry with a keyword that directly matches the one being looked up, or can provide a [POSIX regular expression](https://wikipedia.org/wiki/Regular_expression#Standards) that matches the keyword, speciﬁed inside double-quotations ("...").
-Regular expressions have an extensive syntax for various matches of text patterns but they are typically only used in the following ways in OpenFOAM input ﬁles.
+The user can either provide an entry with a keyword that directly matches the one being looked up, or can provide a [POSIX regular expression](https://wikipedia.org/wiki/Regular_expression#Standards) that matches the keyword, specified inside double-quotations ("...").
+Regular expressions have an extensive syntax for various matches of text patterns but they are typically only used in the following ways in OpenFOAM input files.

 -   "inlet.*" matches any word beginning inlet..., including inlet itself, because '.' denotes "any character" and '*' denotes "repeated any number of times, including 0 times".
--   "(inlet|output)" matches inlet and outlet because () speciﬁed an expression grouping and | is an OR operator.
+-   "(inlet|output)" matches inlet and outlet because () specified an expression grouping and | is an OR operator.

 ### 4.2.13 Keyword ordering

-The order in which keywords are listed does not matter, except when the same keyword is speciﬁed multiple times.
+The order in which keywords are listed does not matter, except when the same keyword is specified multiple times.
 Where the same keyword is duplicated, the last instance is used.
-The most common example of a duplicate keyword occurs when a keyword is included from the ﬁle or expanded from a macro, and then overridden.
+The most common example of a duplicate keyword occurs when a keyword is included from the file or expanded from a macro, and then overridden.
 The example below demonstrates this, where pFinal adopts all the keyword entries, including relTol 0.05 in the p sub-dictionary by the macro expansion $p, then overrides the relTol entry.

     p\
     {\